 Various departments are funded in different ways through the general fund, and each department uses the funds a bit differently.

 The FY26 mill rate (excluding debt service) was 9.16.
-To meet the new requirement, this will be lowered to 9.0 and is equivalent to approximately $1M of revenue.
+To meet the new requirement, this will be lowered to 9.0 and is equivalent to approximately $1M of revenue, however, this number could be higher or lower, depending on whether the housing market overall increases or decreases.

 CBJ staff looked at available data and has estimated the annual sales tax revenue reduction will be approximately $11M, roughly $6M from food and $5M from utilities.
 It will take some time before actual data is collected to assess the accuracy of these estimations.

-Reserve funds are known by many names such as Rainy Day Funds, Slush Funds or Restricted Reserves.
+Reserve funds are known by many names such as rainy day funds, emergency funds or Restricted Reserves.
 CBJ calls it the Restricted Budget Reserve (RBR).

 The idea behind a reserve is to have enough cash on hand to address an emergency and keep the government running while a plan is implemented to address the situation.
 Many governments experienced this exact scenario in 2019 and 2020 as COVID had a large impact on many sectors of the economy.
 Here in Juneau, we received a large amount of funding from the Federal Government, so we did not have to draw much from CBJ reserves to supplement COVID relief efforts.
 If CBJ had not received this federal funding, the reserve fund would have been used to continue to do the core functions of the government while appropriate adjustments were made.

-While grants can and do represent funding to specific projects, it is inappropriate and dangerous to treat them as renewable and reliable revenue sources.
-CBJ grant applications often compete with hundreds of other projects for the same pool of funding, and these awards tend to be highly specified and heavily qualified in terms of approved project costs.
-Additionally, many grants are structured to be reimbursable – meaning CBJ does not receive a lump sum in advance of a project.
-Rather, the grant making entity reimburses receipts for approved costs.
+While grants can and do represent meaningful funding support to specific projects, it is inappropriate and dangerous to treat them as renewable and reliable revenue sources.
+CBJ grant applications often compete with thousands of other projects for the same pool of funding, and these awards tend to be highly specified and heavily qualified in terms of approved project costs.
+Additionally, many grants require a local match and are structured to be reimbursable – meaning CBJ does not receive a lump sum in advance of a project.
+Rather, the grant-making entity reimburses receipts for approved costs.
 For these grants, CBJ needs to be equipped to cover immediate expenses to be reimbursed at a later date.

 It’s also worth noting that federal grant landscapes can be highly volatile and vary by administration.
 The values and funding priorities of the current federal administration differ greatly from those prior, and grants received in the past may have been terminated or otherwise discontinued due to these operational differences.